-With the colder months approaching getting our body extra protection is something we can easily do by adding an extra boost to our diet.
-This Ginger syrup is one of those easy to make, versatile, and not only healthy but delicious recipes you can easily add to your favorites.
-Just 3 ingredients, easy, and so versatile.
-Add it to hot tea, cocktail, or drizzle over a dessert.
-Any way you do it, it will be good for you.
+With the colder months approaching, giving our bodies extra protection is something we can easily do by adding an extra boost to our diet.
+This ginger syrup is one of those easy-to-make, versatile, and not only healthy but delicious recipes you can easily add to your favorites.
+Only three ingredients, simple, and versatile.
+Add it to hot tea or a cocktail, or drizzle it over a dessert.
+Any way you do it, it will be delicious!

 Ginger is widely used in many cousins.
-It’s very popular in Asian recipes, but has been used for centuries all around the world.
-You can use ginger in soups, stir-fries, sauces, and of course many dissert, like this Ginger Chocolate Orange Cookies, which are the bomb!
+It’s very popular in Asian recipes but has been used for centuries all around the world.
+You can use ginger in soups, stir-fries, sauces, and of course, many desserts, like these Ginger Chocolate Orange Cookies, which are the bomb!

-Ginger comes in many forms: fresh, dry, canided, as powder, or paste.
+Ginger comes in many forms: fresh, dry, canned, in powder, or paste.

 How to make Ginger Syrup?